Killing of Mark Duggan: Tension with police

 There was a long history of tension between black communities and the police before and since the Broadwater Farm riot in 1985, in which, according to David Lammy, Labour MP for Tottenham, the "cracks that already existed between the police and the community became deep fissures".
 Since 1985 "there had been some progress made in the relationship between the local community and the police", but the shooting "raised tension".
 Lammy stated that Duggan's death occurred as part of "a history in Tottenham that involves deaths in police custody".
 Claudia Webbe, the chairperson of Operation Trident, asserted that many black people see Duggan's shooting as "yet another unjust death in custody" and that young black people in Tottenham are "still six, seven, eight times more likely to be stopped and searched than their white counterparts".

 Black British novelist Alex Wheatle, who served a term of imprisonment for crimes he committed in the 1981 Brixton riot, asserted that there was "a deep aggravation" that despite many black deaths in police custody there had never been a conviction of a police officer.

-In 2017, Tony Hanley, the firearms officer who recommended the bullets used to kill Duggan, had a mental breakdown and attempted suicide by police before fatally shooting himself.
-Hanley described feeling responsible for Duggan's death, seeing his ghost.

 Riots

 At about 17:30 BST on 6 August 2011, Duggan's relatives and local residents marched from Broadwater Farm to Tottenham Police Station.
 The demonstrators chanted "we want answers" and requested information from police about the circumstances of Duggan's death.
 They also made broader demands for "Justice", seeking to publicise ongoing poor relations with police in their community.

 A chief inspector spoke with the demonstrators, who demanded to see a higher-ranking officer.
 About 20:00 BST, a 16-year-old girl approached them and may have thrown a leaflet or a stone.
 Police swarmed the girl with shields and batons, allegedly causing head injuries.
 At about 20:20 BST, members of the waiting crowd attacked two nearby police cars, setting them on fire.
 According to Metropolitan Police Commander Adrian Hanstock, the violence was started by "certain elements, who were not involved with the vigil".
 Other observers state that the rally began peacefully but was incited by the police attack.

 Rioting, arson and looting spread to other parts of London, and to elsewhere in England.
 Rioters expressed mixed motivations for rioting, including policing issues, poverty, and racial tension with police.

 Duggan's family condemned the disorder.
 His older brother said, "We're not condoning any kind of actions like that at all."
 While Duggan's shooting was perhaps the trigger for the violence, several other causes of the rioting have been suggested.
-Former British Prime Minister David Cameron rejected a causal relationship between the death of Duggan and the subsequent looting.
+Then British Prime Minister David Cameron rejected a causal relationship between the death of Duggan and the subsequent looting.